jerela/OpenSimLive/README.md

 **THIS NEEDS UPDATING**

 OpenSim 4.1 is required for core functionality.
 XDA 4.6 is required to use Xsens IMUs.
+Delsys Trigno Control Utility is required to communicate with Delsys SDK and read data from Delsys IMUs.
 CMake and Visual Studio are used to configure, generate and build the project.

+Python 3.7+ is optional and enables using the PythonPlotter class, which can be used to plot OpenSimLive data.

 ```
 Example